-Inês has vast experience in EU and competition law and advises a wide range of Portuguese and international clients on their dealings with competition authorities in the context of merger, restrictive practices and market dominance in a variety of industries, both at national and EU level.
-She has worked extensively in cases in the food and non-food retailing sectors, motor vehicle distribution and several manufacturing industries.
-She has also assisted clients in the design and implementation of internal competition law compliance programmes.
-Inês has published several articles in the area of competition law in national and international publications and co-lectures a seminar on Portuguese Competition Law in the Master's degree programme of the Portuguese Catholic University Law School (Porto).
+Inês has vast experience in EU and competition law and advises and represents Portuguese and international clients on their dealings with competition authorities in the context of merger, restrictive practices and market dominance in a variety of industries both at national and EU level as well as before the Competition, Regulation and Supervision Court.
+She has worked extensively in cases in the food and non-food retailing sectors and several manufacturing industries.
+She regularly assists clients in the design and implementation of internal competition law compliance programmes.
+Inês has published several articles in the area of competition law in national and international publications and colectured a seminar on Portuguese Competition Law in the Master's degree programme of the Portuguese Catholic University Law School (Porto).